Used and loved by millions

 Best practice

-When using "attributed to that", ensure that the connection between the cause and effect is clear and supported by evidence to avoid ambiguity.
+When using "attributed to that", ensure the relationship between the subject and the attributed cause is clear and logical.
+This avoids ambiguity and strengthens the argument being made.

 Common error